Guiditooo/D2_Final_Tank_Game/README.md

 * [2] - Every piece of code MUST be contained by a custom namespace.
 DONE
 * [3] - The Main Menu shows the devs and artists names.
 This text must be a TextAsset.
 DONE
 * [4] - The UI MUST be responsive.
 DONE
 * [5] - The game got at least 3 sounds and a music track.
 Just like ambient music or button hover sounds.
+DONE
 * [6] - The audio would be saved using PlayerPrefs.
 DONE
 * [7] - The audio MUST be separated in 3: Audio Sources/Listeners; PlayerPrefes; UI.
+DONE
 * [8] - There MUST exist a pause Tab in Gameplay.
 DONE
 * [9] - The project MUST be clean.
 Remove any deprecated or useless assets.
 DONE
 * [10] - The project has 3 scenes: Menu, Gameplay & GameOver DONE